This post contains affiliate links.

 You should probably not go after the cheapest hand trowel you can find since it could potentially break if the soil you handle is too hard or contains stones or similar.
 That being said, there is absolutely no need to overspend.
 You can get some excellent hand trowels very cheaply.

-I use the two hand trowels from the photo above.
+I use the hand trowels from the photo above.
 I like to have two hand trowels of different sizes since one sometimes fits better than the other for whatever I am doing.
 They are very simple, weren’t expensive at all, and get the job done.
 I highly recommend them.
-You can get them on Amazon by clicking here.
+If you only want one, I recommend picking the wider one.

 Like any other gardening tool, the selection of hand trowels is almost endless, and it can sometimes be overwhelming to try to find the best one.
 The truth is that as long as you buy one that is of decent quality, you will be just fine.
 Just find one you like.